 Snow is on the ground, the Holidays are coming, and Fireplace Season is officially upon us.
 Whether you’re prepping for family gatherings or a visit from Santa Claus, you want your fireplace to look its best.
-So let’s take a couple minutes to discuss what goes into a fireplace (yes, besides wood).
+So let’s take a couple of minutes to discuss what goes into a fireplace (yes, besides wood).

 Types of Fireplaces